didagu/simple-dashboard/README.md

 # Simple Dashboard

-So I built this simple dashboard using a starter kit i cloned from https://github.com/codingphasedotcom/Starter-Kit-2018
+I built this simple dashboard with HTML & SCSS using a starter kit i cloned from https://github.com/codingphasedotcom/Starter-Kit-2018

 **Steps**
 ---------